ARCHER2-HPC/archer2-website/support-access/access.md

 <a id="nerc"></a>
 ## NERC Remit

-NERC researchers can apply for time via [Access to HPC](#access-to-hpc) as well as via the NERC-specific route described below.

 NERC applicants should add ARCHER2 as a facility in the UKRI Funding Service portal.
 First contact the relevant NERC science area leader and check the current NERC policy on access.
 Full details are on the [NERC website](https://www.ukri.org/councils/nerc/facilities-and-resources/find-a-nerc-facility-or-resource/applying-to-use-high-performance-computing-services/).
 Applicants within the NERC remit wishing to access ARCHER2 via this route must contact the relevant consortia leader for advice ahead of submission.